-On each Reinstatement Date, all Indebtedness Incurred during the applicable Suspension Period will be classified to have been Incurred pursuant to the first paragraph of "-Limitation on Indebtedness" or one of the clauses set forth in the second paragraph of "-Limitation on Indebtedness" (to the extent such Indebtedness would be permitted to be Incurred thereunder as of such Reinstatement Date and after giving effect to Indebtedness Incurred prior to the Suspension Period and outstanding on the Reinstatement Date).
-To the extent such Indebtedness would not be so permitted to be Incurred pursuant to the first or second paragraph of "-Limitation on Indebtedness," such Indebtedness will be deemed to have been outstanding on the Issue Date, so that it is classified as permitted under clause (3) of the second paragraph of "-Limitation on Indebtedness."
-Calculations made after each Reinstatement Date of the amount available to be made as Restricted Payments under "-Limitation on Restricted Payments" will be made as though the covenants described under "-Limitation on Restricted Payments" had been in effect since the Issue Date and throughout any and all Suspension Periods.
-Accordingly, Restricted Payments made during a Suspension Period will reduce the amount available to be made as Restricted Payments under the first paragraph of "-Limitation on Restricted Payments" to the extent required by such covenant.
+On each Reinstatement Date, all Indebtedness Incurred during the applicable Suspension Period will be classified to have been Incurred pursuant to the first paragraph of "-Limitation on Indebtedness" or one of the clauses set forth in the second paragraph of "-Limitation on Indebtedness" (to the extent such Indebtedness would be permitted to be Incurred thereunder as of such Reinstatement Date and after giving effect to Indebtedness Incurred pursuant to the first or second paragraph of "-Limitation on Indebtedness," such Indebtedness will be deemed to have been outstanding on the Issue Date, so that it is classified as permitted under clause (3) of the second paragraph of "-Limitation on Indebtedness," such Indebtedness."
+Calculations made after each Reinstatement Date of the amount available to be made as Restricted Payments under "-Limitation on Restricted Payments" will be made as though the covenants described under "-Limitation on Restricted Payments" nad been in effect since the Issue Date and throughout any and all Suspension Periods.
+Accordingly, Restricted Payments made during a Suspension Period will reduce the amount available to be made as Restricted Payments.
 For purposes of determining compliance with the covenant described under "Repurchase at the Option of Holders-Sales of Assets and Subsidiary Stock," on the Reinstatement Date, the Net Available Cash from all Asset Sales not applied in accordance with such covenant will be deemed reset at zero.
 The Company will provide written notice to the Trustee of the occurrence of any Suspension Date or Reinstatement Date.